 (Indian spice blend)

 Garam masala, Hindi for "warm spice mixture," is a slightly sweet and aromatic spice blend that is used mostly in northern India to season meat and poultry dishes.
+It is almost never used in vegetable dishes.
 Although a pinch is sometimes added to food while it cooks, it is more often used as a final garnish, sprinkled over a plated dish for a final flourish of flavor.
-Each household has its own favorite combination.

 Makes about 1/2 cup